jsrjaganatha/fabric-website/src/data/events/2020-02-04_chicago-tonight-2020.md

 fabricHosted: false
 seo:
     title: "Chicago Tonight: Iowa Caucus Mess Raises New Concerns About Election Security"
     description: The Iowa Caucus raised new questions about the security of our voting systems as the country heads into the 2020 presidential race.
-What safeguards does the country have in place to ensure election security?
     keywords: ["Anita Nikolich"]
 ---

 The Iowa Caucus raised new questions about the security of our voting systems as the country heads into the 2020 presidential race.
-What safeguards does the country have in place to ensure election security?

-Anita Nikolich will share her thoughts on security and technical infrastructure used in elections on Chicago Tonight.
+What safeguards does the country have in place to ensure election security?nita Nikolich will share her thoughts on security and technical infrastructure used in elections on Chicago Tonight.